socialimpactlab/feedbackmechanisms/index.md

 ##Contact Us
-If your have any queries or feedback about any of the resources here, we’d love to hear from you: <insert contact link>
+If your have any queries or feedback about any of the resources here, we’d love to hear from you.
+[Get in touch](mailto:hello@simlab.org)!

 **TODO add funding**